Riya-Kumari-dev/Java-Practice/README.md

 ## 👩‍💻 About Me

-BCA student passionate about programming, problem solving, and continuous learning.
+BCA student passionate about programming, problem-solving, and continuous learning.